All jobs for all women

 CANCEL LISTS OF TYPES OF JOBS AND PROFESSIONS BANNED TO WOMEN IN ALL EASTERN EUROPEAN AND CENTRAL ASIAN COUNTRIES

 The list of professions banned for women is a relic of the Soviet era.
 This open discrimination against women in the working world is explained as “concern for reproductive health.”
-In Russia, Belarus, Ukraine, Moldova, Azerbaijan, and the former Soviet countries of Central Asia, women are banned by law from hundreds of professions, including prestigious and high-paying ones.
+In Russia, Belarus, Moldova, Azerbaijan, and the former Soviet countries of Central Asia, women are banned by law from hundreds of professions, including prestigious and high-paying ones.

 Минтруд пересмотрит перечень запрещенных для женщин профессий - Москва 24